blangenfeld/okay-authorization/README.md

 ## Integration

-Define your **okay** router in one place, then integrate it with your application wherever you'd like.
+Define your **okay** router and authorization rules in one place, then use them wherever you'd like.

 ### Server